argoproj/argo-events/docs/setup/gcp-pub-sub.md

 ## Setup

 1. Fetch the project credentials JSON file from GCP console.
+      - Note: You don't need step 1 and 2 if you use Workload Identity.
+In such case, don't forget to remove `credentials` field from event source manifest.

 2. Create a K8s secret called `gcp-credentials` to store the credentials file